Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: The Model

-with $\hat{w}_j = \frac{\lambda_{prec}}{|\hat{\beta}_{L,j}| \vee \lambda_{prec}}$.
+with weights $\hat{w}_j = \frac{\lambda_{prec}}{|\hat{\beta}_{L,j}| \vee \lambda_{prec}}$ where $\hat{\beta}_L$ is the plain Lasso estimator which is used to construct the weights $\hat{w}_j$.
+The plain Lasso corresponds to $w_j=1$ for $j=1,...,p$ in (\ref{ConsLassoObj}).
 Here $\lambda_n$ and $\lambda_{prec}$ are positive non-random quantities chosen by the researcher which we shall be specific about shortly.
+In Lemma \ref{lemma9} and the simulation section we show that $\lambda_{prec}$ can be chosen as an estimable multiple of $\lambda_n$.
+Hence, the only tuning parameter is $\lambda_n$.
+We choose $\lambda_n$ by either BIC or the Generalized Information Criterion (GIC) of \cite{fantang13}.
+Details are provided in the Monte Carlo section.
+A theorem tying GIC to model selection consistency of a variant of our conservative Lasso (which will be described in the next subsection) is at the end of Appendix B.

-As opposed to the adaptive Lasso, the conservative Lasso gives variables that were excluded by the first step initial Lasso estimator a second chance -- even if $|\hat{\beta}_j|=0$ one has $\hat{w}_j=1$ instead of an "infinitely" large penalty.
-Hence, the name "conservative" Lasso.
+As opposed to the adaptive Lasso, the conservative Lasso gives variables that were excluded by the first step initial Lasso estimator a second chance --- even if $|\hat{\beta}_{L,j}|=0$ one has $\hat{w}_j=1$ instead of an ``infinitely" large penalty.
+Hence, the name ``conservative" Lasso.
 The adaptive Lasso usually performs its worst when a relevant variable has been left out by the initial Lasso estimator.
 The conservative Lasso rules out such a situation while still using more intelligent weights than the Lasso as we shall see shortly.
-Note that our definition of the conservative Lasso is at first glance slightly different from the one on page 205 in \cite{bvdg2011} since we have merged one of the tuning parameters into the definition of the weights.
-However, the difference is merely a matter of parameterization.
-Furthermore, these authors do not provide any inferential procedure for the conservative Lasso, they merely suggest it as a potential estimator.
+Note that our definition of the conservative Lasso is at first glance slightly different from the one on page 205 in \cite{bvdg2011}.